yarmenti/multchebfun/README.md

 # multchebfun- Python Chebyshev multi-dimensional functions

 This module allows to make an interpolated version of any multidimensional python function.
+Here is an example on how to use it:

 ```python
 import multchebfun